dotps1/PSWecutil/readme.md

 # PowerShell wrapper for Wecutil.exe
-This is a PowerShell project to wrapper the wecutil.exe with powershell cmdlets.
-Replacing the following:
+This is a PowerShell project to wrapper the wecutil.exe with powershell cmdlets and replace the following:

 ```
 Windows Event Collector Utility